Slackadays/Clipboard/README.md

 I originally made this to fix some HUGE annoyances in other tools like a frustrating user experience, strangely limited features and frankly sad compatibility.

-Now, CB is the world's first (and currently only) real, honest-to-goodness clipboard manager for anybody who can press keys on a keyboard.
+Now, CB is the world's first (and currently only) real, honest-to-goodness clipboard manager made for anybody who can press keys on a keyboard.
 Don't just take my word for it!

 <br>